Derek Humphry: Early life

-In early 1990, Humphry married Gretchen Crocker, youngest daughter of an Oregon farming family.
 Humphry was a dual British and American citizen.

 Humphry died of congestive heart failure, in Eugene, Oregon, on 2 January 2025, aged 94.

 Affiliations

 Humphry was an advisor to the World Federation of Right to Die Societies by virtue of his past presidency and in appreciation of his 26 years of involvement with that organization.
 From when it was founded in 2004, Humphry was an adviser to the Final Exit Network.
 After four members of the organization were accused in Georgia of assisting a suicide, he launched the Final Exit Liberty Fund which paid most of their legal costs.

 In 2014, Humphry was given the Lifetime Achievement Award by the World Federation of Right To Die Societies for "contributing so much, so long and so courageously to our right to a peaceful death."
 The award was presented by the organization's president, Faye Girsh, at its 20th international conference in Chicago in 2014.
 It was the first time this award had been made.